On Bott-Chern forms and their applications: Introduction

 For Hermitian holomorphic vector bundles --- holomorphic vector bundles over the complex manifold $X$ with Hermitian metrics --- analogues of the Chern-Simons forms are the Bott-Chern forms, which were introduced in \cite{BC} earlier than the Chern-Simons forms in \cite{CS}.
 The corresponding differential $K$-theory was defined by H. Gillet and C. Soul\'{e} in \cite{GS}.

 In this paper we use Chern-Weil theory for Hermitian holomorphic vector bundles with canonical connections for explicit computation of the Chern forms for trivial bundles with special non-diagonal Hermitian metrics.
-This can be considered as the first step for the problem of explicitly computing Chern forms of Hermitian holomorphic vector bundles, which we plan to address in the forthcoming paper.
-Here our goal is to obtain the analogue of Proposition 2.6 in \cite{SS} for complex manifolds.
+Our first result is the exact analogue of Proposition 2.6 in \cite{SS} for complex manifolds.
 Namely, we prove that all real forms of type $(k,k)$ on an $n$-dimensional complex manifold $X$, $k<n$, modulo $\im\,\del+\im\,\delb$, arise as Bott-Chern forms for Hermitian metrics on trivial vector bundles over $X$.
-As in the smooth manifold case, we deduce this statement from the result about Chern character forms which says that every $\delb\del$-exact real form of type $(k,k)$ on a complex manifold $X$ arises as a difference of the Chern character forms on trivial Hermitian vector bundles.
-Our proof is based on several explicit computations of Chern forms for trivial vector bundles which may have interesting applications on their own.
+As in the smooth manifold case, we deduce this statement from Theorem \ref{Venice-hol}, which says that every $\delb\del$-exact real form of type $(k,k)$ on a complex manifold $X$ arises as a difference of the Chern character forms on trivial Hermitian vector bundles.
+The proof uses an explicit computation of Chern forms for trivial vector bundles, given in Lemma \ref{Main}.
+The actual computation is based on Lemma \ref{Algebra}, which gives an explicit formula for determinants of special matrices over a ring with nilpotents.
+These results have interesting applications of their own.
+Thus using Lemma \ref{Algebra}, in Proposition \ref{B-C-formula-1} we obtain an explicit formula for the Bott-Chern form of a short exact sequence of holomorphic vector bundles considered by Bott and Chern in \cite{BC}, for the case when the first term is a line bundle.

-Here is the more detailed content of the paper.
-In Section 2 for the convenience of the reader, we give a brief review of \cite{SS}.
+Here is a more detailed content of the paper.
+In Section \ref{Sect:2}, for the convenience of the reader, we give a brief review of \cite{SS}.
 Namely, we use the definition of the Chern-Simons forms inspired by the approach of H. Gillet and C. Soul\'{e} for the complex manifold case \cite{GS}, and deduce a somewhat stronger analogue of Proposition 2.6 in \cite{SS} --- Corollary \ref{V-real} --- from Proposition \ref{Venice}.
 The latter states that for every exact even form $\omega$ on a smooth manifold $X$ there is a trivial vector bundle $V$ over $X$ with a connection $\nabla$ such that

 where $d$ stands for the trivial connection on $V$.
-Another small technical innovation is a different proof of Theorem 1.15 in \cite{SS} --- Corollary 2.3 in the present paper --- which does not appeal to the existence of universal connections.
+We use Corollary \ref{V-real} to give a different proof of Theorem 1.15 in \cite{SS}, that does not rely on the existence of universal connections and works for the non-compact case as well.